- Do you have space in your lab for me?

 Neurobiology Lab (BIPN 145) is very likely to be quite different than other courses you’ve taken.
 It’s not a course about memorizing information.
 It’s a course about problem solving and communicating your thought process as a scientist.
 You might find different challenges in this course than in your other courses.

 Neural Data Science (BIPN 162) is a course about learning coding skills to analyze open access datasets.
 If you don’t know how to code, that’s okay and expected!
 This course is designed for students who are beginning with no coding knowledge.
 [GitHub]

 Will you write me a letter of recommendation?

-If you’ve completed one of my courses, or if you’ve worked with me in another capacity (e.g., as an instructional assistant) please fill out this form to request a letter of recommendation.
+If you’ve completed one of my courses, or if you’ve worked with me in another capacity (e.g., as an instructional assistant) please email me to request a letter of recommendation at least one month in advance of the deadline.

 Have additional questions?
 Leave a note 👇